What is Rolling Admission?

 Who Should Consider Applying for Rolling Admissions?

-When applying to rolling admissions colleges, it is essential to note your accomplishments.
-"Most schools now are looking beyond test scores," Lazowski explained.
-He added that many colleges like Thiel are testing optional, so admissions counselors look at a wider range of attributes now.
-"Everything you do in school counts, and everything you do outside of school counts, too."
+“Most schools now are looking beyond test scores,” Lazowski explained.
+He added that many colleges like Thiel are now testing optional.
+So, admissions counselors look at a wider range of attributes to assess candidates.
+“Everything you do in school counts, and everything you do outside of school counts, too.”

 Why Do Colleges Offer Rolling Admissions?